smarter-project/smarter-device-manager/chart/README.md

   nummaxdevices: 10
 ```

+If the config value is provided a configMap is generated and smarter-device-manager will use it.
+The values.yaml file contains two examples, the first is replicated the config that exists on the container and the second enables nitro-enclaves (AWS nitro).

 Devices in subdirectories have the slash replaced with underscore in the
 resource name, due to kubernetes naming restrictions: e.g. `/dev/net/tun`
 becomes `smarter-devices/net_tun`.